alexandra-simeonova/drafts/structure.md

 ### Configuration

 #### Navigation

 - **basic setup**
+    - top and side navigation
+    - tab-style navigation
+    - paths and links
+    - labels and icons
+    - categories

 <div tabs name="installation">

  <details>
  <summary>Top and side navigation</summary>

 In the configuration file, go to `nodes:` inside the `navigation:` section.
 This is where you create navigation elements/nodes and add them to the top or side navigation.